 How a Water Inlet Valve Works

-Before You Start
+Before You Begin

 Disconnect the washing machine from the power supply and the water supplies before you examine the water inlet valve.
 Turn off the washer and unplug it from the wall outlet.

 Check the Filter Screens

-Use a flashlight to look inside each of the two hose fitting ports on the water inlet valve; there should be a screen inside the port.
+Use a flashlight to look inside each of the two hose fitting ports on the water inlet valve—there should be a screen inside the port.
 Carefully clean the screens if they are dirty.

 Test the Inlet Valve Solenoids

-Set a multimeter (also called a volt-ohm meter) to the "OHM X1" setting and test the solenoids for continuity by touching one tester probe to one of the two terminals on each solenoid.
+Set a multimeter (also called a volt-ohm meter) to the OHM X1 setting and test the solenoids for continuity by touching one tester probe to one of the two terminals on each solenoid.
 The reading should indicate some resistance.
 If the reading indicates zero resistance, or infinity (∞), the solenoid is faulty, and the valve must be replaced.
 Test both solenoids separately; if either is faulty, the entire valve must be replaced.

-Replacing a Water Inlet Valve
+Replace the Water Inlet Valve (as Needed)

 Unscrew the fasteners securing the valve to its housing or the back of the washer.
 Note the color and position of the wires attached to the solenoid, and label them.
 Disconnect the wires by pulling the plugs apart.

-- Disconnect the inlet valve from the internal tube (s) that sends water to the tub.
+Disconnect the inlet valve from the internal tube (or tubes) that sends water to the tub.
 This is usually secured with a hose clamp, which you remove with a screwdriver or pliers, depending on the type.

-- Write down the brand and model number of the washer and, if you can find it, the brand and part number of the water inlet valve.
+Write down the brand and model number of the washer and, if you can find it, the brand and part number of the water inlet valve.
 With that information, obtain a replacement valve from an appliance parts dealer.